 But you should also be aware that while PERSI can be very helpful it is not a total index to all things in print.
 Checking the FamilySearch wiki, we see that it does not index every name or every word in an article.
 It is meant to be a subject index.
 This means that you can search locations, subjects and even how to topics.
 It does not cover surname periodicals.
 It should also be kept mind that various spellings can enter the area – for example, Canadians and English people spell various words in various ways or even use different terms – think color v. colour, or railways instead of railroads, and the like.

 OK, you have found something that seems like it might be useful.
 If you are not in the Allen County library (folks who live near there are so lucky!), a copy can be ordered from their online copy services.
 Again, check to see if a society (genealogical or historical) has their back issues online.
 My home society does have ours online at the society’s web site all the way back to 1975, when volume 1, number 1 was published.
 When I checked, my society had 282 articles in PERSI coming all the way down to 2013.
 And you can always see if the library in which you look this up has it on their shelves - my home library has the entire run of the New England and New York major publications right there on the shelves.

-Even though all names mentioned in the journal are not indexed, it can be a great help if your are interested in that area and see articles that talk in depth about the cemeteries, for example.
+Even though all names mentioned in the journal are not indexed, it can be a great help if you are interested in that area and see articles that talk in depth about the cemeteries, for example.
 But even if you decide to pay the copy fee, keep in mind that travel costs and other ancillary costs add up.
 While traveling to an ancestor’s site can be fulfilling, you can do some of the bookish legwork beforehand online.
 For a few dollars you get something sent to you.
 As you become more proficient, you will get better at ordering the proper items.